Lezalith/RenPy-Discord-Presence/README.md

 Methods used to interact with the presence are bound to a defined `RenPyDiscord` instance stored in the `discord` variable.
 Here are the core three:

-`discord.set` takes the `keep_time` argument which is `True` by default, to determine whether the Elapsed Time shown should be reset to 0:0 with this change.
+`discord.set` takes the optional `keep_time` argument which is `True` by default, to determine whether the Elapsed Time shown should be reset to 0:0 with this change.
-As for the arguments that follow, they should correspond to presence elements - [all are listed below](https://github.com/Lezalith/RenPy_Discord_Presence#basic-rich-presence-elements).
+As for other arguments that can be passed to the method, they should be **property names** corresponding to presence elements - [all are listed below](https://github.com/Lezalith/RenPy_Discord_Presence#basic-rich-presence-elements).
 If some properties are already set in the presence, they are discarded, and only the passed properties are kept.
 ```py
 discord.set(keep_time = False, details = "Setting new Discord Rich Presence.")
 ```

-`discord.update` takes `keep_time` with default `True` and properties corresponding to presence elements just like `discord.set` does.
+`discord.update` optionally takes `keep_time` with default of `True` and **property names** the same way `discord.set` does.
-Difference between the two is that `discord.update` keeps the current properties and only sets the ones provided.
+Difference between the two is that `discord.update` keeps the current properties and only changes the ones provided.
 ```py
 discord.set(details = "Setting new Discord Rich Presence.")
 discord.update(state = "State got changed while details stayed the same!")